Despite promising research, there is neither a cure for Parkinson's disease (PD) nor medications that can reverse its

 - Influencing stakeholders

-All Parkinson’s Foundation Research Advocates complete a three-day training program at one of the foundation’s Learning Institutes.
-Leading experts from the field teach them about the science of Parkinson’s and new treatment development (see our curriculum here).
+All Parkinson’s Foundation Research Advocates complete a three-day training program at one of the Foundation’s Learning Institutes.
+Leading experts from the field teach them about the science of Parkinson’s and new treatment developments (see our curriculum here).
 Each person who completes a Learning Institute becomes a Parkinson’s Foundation Research Advocate.

 Training is just the beginning of a Research Advocate's work and Parkinson’s Foundation support of his or her advocacy.
-The entire network works closely with foundation staff and each other to identify advocacy opportunities, take part in ongoing education, share resources and network.
+The entire network works closely with Foundation staff and each other to identify advocacy opportunities, take part in ongoing education, share resources and network with the research community.

 We recommend these trainings to individuals who can commit at least two to three hours a month to research advocacy work.